James Sprent Virtue: Early years

 Born at 26 Ivy Lane, Paternoster Row, in the City of London, EC, J. S. Virtue was the second son of George Virtue, the founder in London of a publishing business, the main feature of which was producing illustrated works.

 At the age of fourteen, J.S. was apprenticed to his father, and in 1848, when he was 19, he was sent to work in the firm’s New York publishing branch, to expand the United States and Canadian market for its books and journals.
-He travelled widely through the United States and Canada on business, returnee to England in 1850, when he was admitted as a liveryman of the Stationers' Company, then went back to the New York City branch and became its head.
+He travelled widely through the United States and Canada on business, He returned to England in 1850, when he was admitted as a liveryman of the Stationers' Company.
+He then went back to the New York City branch and became its head.
 By 1852, Virtue had expanded the firm’s North American business to fifteen local branches in the major cities of the eastern United States and Canada.
 J.S. returned to England in 1855, when his father retired from active business, and succeeded him as head of the Virtue company.